 - One link with your phone and your number is stored

-- Can track their movement with GPS
+- You can track their movements with GPS

-- A bit big for younger kids
+- Maybe a bit big for younger kids

 When do you buy a mobile phone for your child?

 Buying a whole smartphone, with all that this entails, can be a bit too early at your child's age, especially for kids under 10.

 The PTHTECHUS smartwatch is a good alternative: a smartwatch for children designed to be able to receive or call you, WITHOUT all the baggage that comes with a mobile phone.

 Available in blue or pink, the PTHTECHUS is sturdy, especially due to its simple design (on the outside).

 The silicone strap and housing is easy to clean.

 The watch face can be displayed in a digital or analog style.